Please fill out our volunteer application below if you want to get involved with ESLC for the 2023-2024 school year.

 Volunteers must be at least 18 years old.
 Community members age 50 and older are encouraged to apply.
 Experience Corps and ESLC are committed to intergenerational relationships and building a community of elders to guide the next generation of readers.

 How much time do I need to commit?

-From October through May, volunteers serve 4 to 10 hours per week as Literacy Mentors.
-Literacy Mentors tutor the same student through the full school year.
+From October through May, volunteers serve 4+ hours per week as Literacy Mentors.
+Literacy Mentors tutor the same students through the full school year.

 What training will I receive?